cardano-scaling/hydra/docs/docs/getting-started/demo/without-docker.md

 </TerminalWindow>
 ````

-Then in 3 different terminals, start 3 Hydra nodes from the `demo/` directory:
+Then, in 3 different terminals, start 3 Hydra nodes from the `demo/` directory:

 ````mdx-code-block
 <Tabs>